Matoury

 Matoury (/fr/; Matouri) is a commune of French Guiana, an overseas region and department of France located in South America.

 Matoury is a southern suburb of Cayenne, the préfecture and largest city of French Guiana.
 Cayenne – Félix Eboué Airport, the main international airport of French Guiana, is located in the commune of Matoury.

-Air Guyane Express had its head office on the grounds of the airport.

 Geography

 Location

 Matoury is located in French Guiana situated in South America.

 It is bordered by 5 communes: